-Most home loan products available in Australia these days include a redraw facility.
-It’s an extra feature that can help you pay off your mortgage quicker, as well as bring down your interest bill, so it’s well worth getting your head around exactly how it works.
+These days, most Aussie home loan products offer a redraw facility a feature that can help you save interest and pay off your mortgage faster.
+So it's worth getting your head around how they work.

 What is a redraw facility?